by Glynis Sherwood MEd

 There may be feelings of grief that arise now that you are no longer in a pattern of holding onto false hope with abusive family members.
 You may feel lonely as family dynamics, even though toxic, have taken up much of your time.
 Relationships can be a challenge as you either struggle to not let pain seep in, or have difficulties with trust and intimacy.
 You will outgrow relationships that have abusive elements, reminiscent of your scapegoating family, paving the way to greater satisfaction.

 If you feel stuck in self blame, grief, anxiety or indecision about how to handle your scapegoating family members, counselling can help.
 You can discover how to be more confident setting healthy limits with family, and be able to stand up for those limits, no matter the opposition.

 Counselling can help you grasp and feel – deep down – that you are not ‘the problem’, but rather the target of abusive family dynamics, and deserving of better treatment.
 When you start to overcome negative beliefs that you are somehow bad, inadequate or flawed – you can free yourself from feelings of guilt, self blame or shame.
 This lays the groundwork for building your self worth so you feel more sure of yourself and your relationships.

-Need help with scapegoating?
+Need help healing from family scapegoating?
 Click here to visit my Scapegoat Counselling page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Scapegoating, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Family Scapegoating, Low Self Esteem, Anxiety, Relationship problems, Grief and Addictive Behaviors.